 Not all windows serve the same purpose and throughout the course of a day, the same window may need to provide several different services.
 This is where window treatments come into play.

 Functional window treatments allow the same window to operate in all the ways that it needs to with the added bonus of looking stylish and adding to the decor of the room.

 At Gotcha Covered, we love window treatments and all the amazing things that they can add to a space, but we also know that in order for a window treatment to add function, it must be easy and convenient to operate.

 What good would it be to have a shade that is not easy to open or close?
 Most likely, that shade would remain fully opened, not providing any of the light control or privacy it is intended for, or fully shut in which case, you have lost the purpose of having a window there in the first place.

 The goal is to ensure that window treatments are equipped to be efficient, and easy to operate.
-That is where motorization and connected home systems come into play.
+That is where motorization and smart home systems come into play.
 Convenience and accessibility are available like never before with the technological advancements of fully functional and customizable window treatments.

-In this article, let’s discuss three of the most common problems seen when it comes to adding functional window treatments to certain windows and how to solve them using motorization and connected home systems.
+In this article, let’s discuss three of the most common problems seen when it comes to adding functional window treatments to certain windows and how to solve them using motorization and smart home systems.

 Window Treatment Challenge #1: Accessibility

 One of the most common issues with functional window treatments is accessibility.
 Windows that are hard to reach are beautiful additions to any room, but present a unique challenge when it comes to adding window treatments.